 Try to think about what you do and constantly be paying attention to things like:

 rythym of whip and pause

 It might help you to remember it this way.

 which stands for :

-Millerwelds.com has an article where they use the acronym CLAMS to help remember the essential things in stick welding
+There is a popular acronym in welding called CLAMS to help remember the essential things in stick welding

 dang...thats a lot of stuff.
 Thats why I say practice with intention.
-Do things intentionally so that later on, it will be correctly engrained into you brain housing to the point that you wont need to think much about it.
+Do things intentionally so that later on, it will be correctly ingrained into your brain housing to the point that you wont need to think much about it.